 Superannuation compels employees to save for retirement.
 It obliges you to build wealth through compound interest over your long career.

 Super locks savings away until preservation age (currently 60yo).
 This illiquidity is generally considered a disadvantage.
 However, it protects investments from impulsive withdrawals.
 Failure to stay the course is the biggest risk for most!

 Many employers will allow salary sacrificing into superannuation.
 Other (such as self-employed individuals) can tax deduct their superannuation, with the same results.

 Contributions into superannuation are taxed at only 15% assuming gross earnings <$250,000.
 This is far lower than most people’s “Marginal tax rate,” saving lots of tax.

 A worker earning $70K salary sacrificing $115 into super will only be ~$78/week out of pocket.

-The graph has not taken into account dividend taxation, which will worsen the higher tax situation.
-Your superannuation can be converted to a tax-free income stream after retirement.
+The graph has not taken into account taxation of dividends, which will worsen the higher tax situations.
+After retirement, your superannuation can be converted to a tax-free income stream.

 If you (and your partner) earn more than $18,200 annually, investing a little extra into your superannuation is a no-brainer up until you earn ~$250,000.